Senior Partner, Genson & Associates

 As a reflection of his high professional reputation, Mr. Genson has been invited to speak before numerous professional organizations (such as the American Bar Association and National Association of Criminal Defense Lawyers) and law schools (including those at John Marshall University, Loyola of Chicago, Northwestern University and the University of Illinois).
 His writings on litigation defense issues have been published by the American and Illinois State Bar Associations and Loyola University Law School.
 He has also received several gubernatorial appointments to Illinois state boards and commissions.
 A lifelong Chicagoland resident, Ed lives with his wife in suburban Deerfield; they have three children and five grandchildren.View full bio

-Vadim A. Glozman is an attorney at Edward M. Genson & Associates where he represents individuals and corporations facing state and federal prosecution, focusing on white collar and major felony criminal defense, civil and criminal asset forfeiture, and appellate representation.
+Vadim A. Glozman is an attorney who he represents individuals and corporations facing state and federal prosecution, focusing on white collar and major felony criminal defense, civil and criminal asset forfeiture, and appellate representation.

-Mr. Glozman assists in the aggressive defense of the firm’s clients in complex federal matters including conspiracy, mortgage fraud, health care fraud, bank fraud, mail/wire fraud, theft of trade secrets, and public corruption, as well as providing zealous advocacy for those charged with drug crimes, violent crimes, theft, weapons charges, and various other state charges.
+Mr. Glozman provides an aggressive defense for clients in complex federal matters including conspiracy, mortgage fraud, health care fraud, bank fraud, mail/wire fraud, theft of trade secrets, and public corruption, as well as providing zealous advocacy for those charged with drug crimes, violent crimes, theft, weapons charges, and various other state charges.
 Mr. Glozman represents clients throughout all stages of litigation including grand jury investigations, verdicts, sentencing, and appeals.
 He understands that no two cases are alike and provides an individualized assessment and approach to every case he handles in order to ensure the best possible outcome for his clients.